The article has been updated in April of 2026

 Does filing an extension trigger an IRS audit?

-I have heard that some gurus and online bloggers made such claim.
+I have heard some gurus, bloggers and podcasters make such a claim.
 I disagree, and this is why.
 In my business, I help a lot of people who are audited by the IRS.
 The IRS audits do not start until about 1.5 years after the filing deadline.
-In other words, if your 2016 tax return is audited by the IRS, you will hear from them somewhere in late 2018, not now.
-This is way past the October extension deadline.
+In other words, if your 2025 tax return is audited by the IRS, you will hear from them somewhere in late 2027, not now.
+Which is way past the October extension deadline.

-If you believe that filing an extension causes an audit, you’re suggesting that the IRS flags your tax return now, in 2017, and then waits more than a full year to send you a letter.
+If you believe that filing an extension causes an audit, you’re suggesting that the IRS flags your tax return now, in 2026, and then waits more than a full year to notify you.
 This gives our government too much credit for being organized (or evil if you prefer).

 From my experience, extensions do not affect audits.
 Tax returns are audited based on what they contain, not on when they are filed.